nygeog/beh_public/meetings/readme.md

 ##20141013

 ###GIS
-####Tree Pollen
+####Tree Pollen/New York City Neighborhood Asthma and Allergy Study (NYC NAAS)
 * Received addresses from Kate Weinberger last week.
 * Had a conference call about the variables to create for the project.
 * I'm going to begin geocoding in next few weeks.
 * Kate will work on solidifying the list of GIS variables I'll be creating.

+* #####Kate's Variables for NAAS

-1) Danny maps the 45 pollen sites on top of aerial imagery, Kate checks for accuracy (done)
+	* 1) Danny maps the 45 pollen sites on top of aerial imagery, Kate checks for accuracy (done)

-2) Danny calculates a series of GIS variables for (a) the pollen sites and (b) a grid* across NYC.
+	* 2) Danny calculates a series of GIS variables for (a) the pollen sites and (b) a grid* across NYC.
 These variables are:
 	- Tree canopy (2010 layer)
 	- Building density
 	- Elevation
 	- Distance to nearest body of water
 	- Traffic density**

 		The buffer sizes we will need for these variables are 0.05, 0.1, 0.25, 0.5, and 1-km radial buffers

-3) Kate develops land use regression model and kriged surface using the variables calculated by Danny in #2
+	* 3) Kate develops land use regression model and kriged surface using the variables calculated by Danny in #2

-4) While Kate is working on the LUR and kriging, Danny geocodes the home and school addresses for NAAS subjects
+	* 4) While Kate is working on the LUR and kriging, Danny geocodes the home and school addresses for NAAS subjects

-5) When Kate is done with the LUR and kriging, Danny calculates GIS variables around the NAAS subject addresses.
+	* 5) When Kate is done with the LUR and kriging, Danny calculates GIS variables around the NAAS subject addresses.
 These variables are:
 	- Population density (2000 and 2010 census)
 	- % poverty (2000 and 2010 census)
 	- Median household income (2000 and 2010 census)